Quick Take

 Fertilization occurs internally.
 However, it isn’t odd for a female to accept breeding from multiple males.
 In some species, this occurs because it provides genetic benefits to the offspring.
 However, lemon shark females apparently accept breeding from multiple males out of convenience alone.

 It takes a long time for one female to produce a pup.
-First, it takes a year for the female to produce an egg and yolk sack.
+First, it takes a year for the female to produce an egg and a yolk sac.
 Then, after breeding, gestation takes another year.
 Therefore, lemon sharks can only have one litter of pups every two years.
 Usually, each litter has no more than 18 pups.

-Lemon Sharks in Fishing and Cooking
+Fishing and Cooking

 Both commercial and recreational fishers target lemon sharks throughout their range.
 Humans prize this species for their meat, fins, and skin.
 In some cultures, their meat is considered a delicacy.
 However, they are not regularly eaten due to their high price.

-Still, this high price has led to over-fishing in some areas, especially along the western North Atlantic and the eastern Pacific.
+Still, this high price has led to overfishing in some areas, especially along the western North Atlantic and the eastern Pacific.
 In these areas, the lemon shark population is declining.
 Today, the species overall is rated as vulnerable.

 Sources